manavchaudhary-prog/inventory-management-system/README.md

 - Multi-location inventory
 - Advanced reporting and analytics

-## Author

-Created as a 5th semester project demonstrating web development skills with Flask and database management.

 ## License

 This project is open source and available under the MIT License.